 - This can be found on the Event Summary Page at the end of your Event URL, or by using another Zapier/API integration

 - Redirect (yes/no): Used for SSO purposes (contact Flow Support for help with this)

 Testing and Finalizing your Zap

-After completing setup of your zap, you can send a test through Zapier to ensure everything is working as expected.
+After completing the setup of your zap, you can send a test through Zapier to ensure everything is working as expected.
 If so, you can finalize your zap and turn it on.
-After that, you can make more zaps, or exit Zapier.
+After that, you can make more zaps or exit Zapier.